 - Brittany K. Wilson (board treasurer & chief financial officer)

-- Finance, human resources, outside investing, invoices, accounts payable/receivable, billing discrepancies, credit accounts, tax compliance, insurance
+- Finance, human resources, inventory management, outside investing, invoices, accounts payable/receivable, billing discrepancies, credit accounts, tax compliance, insurance

 - AmyJo Johnson (board director & chief marketing officer)